Choosing where to stay in Malta can greatly influence your experience on this beautiful Mediterranean island.

 This article may contain affiliate links.
 This means that if you make a purchase after clicking on a link, I may receive a small commission.
 Read the full disclaimer here.

 Just starting to plan your trip to Malta?
-Take a look at this guide to cover the basics.
+Take a look at this guide to cover the basics and learn all the things you need to know before you go.

 Il-Gżira: For Budget Travellers and Convenience